codewithzeal/COVID-FORUM/README.md

-3.execute npm run devStart command (when in root_app directory)
+3.execute npm run devStart (requires you to have nodemon installed) command (when in root_app directory)